eastlin7/eastlin/_portfolio/aworkschedule.md

 # Overview
-Aurora WorkSchedule was the first venture we at Aurora Digital went through, we had a contact in a company that were housing up to 400 maintanence workers and they were distributing their work schedules by printing out excel sheets and hanging them on the wall.
+Aurora WorkSchedule was the first project we at Aurora Digital went through, we had a contact in a company that were housing up to 400 maintanence workers and they were distributing their work schedules by printing out excel sheets and hanging them on the wall.

 We built a progressive web app which allows managers to simply upload the excel sheet and have it distributed to the entire workforce in seconds.

+> Our solution was not only very robust, it was elegant in it's simplicity

 ## Tech stack

 Frontend: ReactJS

 Backend: ExpressJS

+## Project In details

+### Excel, CSV & Simplicity Into Json

 ## Achievements